UCF/Weather-Data/readme.md

 ### successfulCache (string)
 Either 'yes' or 'no'; if the requested data was successfully cached, this value is set to 'yes'.
-If the value is ever 'no', fallback weather data is saved to the cache anyway, but the script will check for fresh data from NOAA on the next page request.
+If the value is ever 'no', fallback weather data is saved to the cache anyway so that empty JSON is never returned.

 ### provider (string)
 The URL of the weather data provider.